 Net assets may serve over time as a useful indicator of a government's financial position.
-As noted earlier, Dunthorpe-Riverdale's total assets exceeded liabilities by \$2,531,230 at the close of the most recent fiscal year, an increase of \$366,331 over the prior year.
-At June 30, 2010, the District's largest portion of net assets, \$2,155,018 or 85%, is invested in capital assets.
-The total amount invested in capital assets increased by \$240,953 but decreased as a percentage of net assets by 3% compared to prior year.
-In fiscal year 2009 the total amount invested in capital assets decreased by \$1,518 or less than 1% over the prior year.
+As noted earlier, Dunthorpe-Riverdale's total assets exceeded liabilities by \$2,164,899 at the close of the most recent fiscal year, an increase of \$266,877 over the prior year.
+At June 30, 2009, the District's largest portion of net assets, \$1,914,065 or 88%, is invested in capital assets.
+This amount decreased by \$1,518 or less than 1% over the prior year.
 The investment in capital assets represents the District's sanitary sewer system.
 The District uses these capital assets to provide services to its member households; consequently, these assets are not available for future spending.
+In fiscal year 2009 the District spent \$62,148 on capital improvements to the Tryon Creek and Riverview pump stations.